h4rldev/exmeteo/README.md

 - gcc
 - just (if you want to quickly compile the program without typing several commands)

 ### With just

 ```sh
 just build {name, default being exmeteo}
 ```

-or if you want it in /usr/bin
+Or if you want it in /usr/bin

 ```sh
 just install {name, default being exmeteo}